themaximalist/llm.js/README.md

 export XAI_API_KEY=...
 ```

+They can also be included as an <a href="#options">option</a> `{apiKey: "sk-123"}`.

+For the browser, keys should be included as an option.

-For local models like [llamafile](https://github.com/Mozilla-Ocho/llamafile) and [Ollama](https://ollama.com/), ensure an instance is running.
+For local models like [llamafile](https://github.com/Mozilla-Ocho/llamafile) and [Ollama](https://ollama.com/), no API key is needed, just ensure an instance is running.

 ## Getting Started